shoham404/FrontEnd_Final_Project/README.md

 ## 📌 Overview
 The **Cost Manager** Application is a **React-based** web application that allows users to efficiently track their expenses.
 It provides features such as **adding expense entries, viewing monthly reports, and visualizing expenses using pie charts**.
 The application uses **IndexedDB** for local storage and is designed with **Material UI** for a modern interface.
+### You can view the site online at https://frontend-final-project-fbw1.onrender.com.
 ___

 ## 🌟 Features